BoggarapuPrasanth/patroni-ha/README.md

 ```

 ## Pre-reqs ##
+1. Need three nodes at least for Patroni installation.
+The node where you ran Ansible from, should be able to access other two nodes without password.

+Ex:

+db01
+db02
+db03

+you running ansible on db01

+on db01:
+ssh-keygen -t rsa

+Once key generated copy .pub key in other two nodes.

+2. Install ansible on db01

+3. Configure watchdog
 ```bash
 sudo sh -c 'echo "softdog" >> /etc/modules' sudo sh -c 'echo "KERNEL=="watchdog", OWNER="postgres", GROUP="postgres"" >> /etc/udev/rules.d/61-watchdog.rules'